-• ACFS or DBFS for shared file access between the database nodes.
+- ACFS or DBFS for shared file access between the database nodes. - NFS can be mounted on database nodes for sharing files with other systems, e.g. application servers. - File based access to object storage.

-- NFS can be mounted on database nodes for sharing files with other systems, e.g. application servers. - File based access to object storage.
+Automated Infrastructure-as-Code Deployment

-Automated Infrastructure-as-Code deployment
+FlashGrid Launcher tool automates the process of deploying a cluster.
+The tool provides a flexible web-interface for defining cluster configuration and generating a Google Deployment Manager template for it.
+The following tasks are performed automatically using the Google Deployment Manager template:

-The FlashGrid Launcher tool automates the process of deploying a cluster.
-It provides a flexible web-interface for defining cluster configuration and generating an Azure Resource Manager template for it.
-The following tasks are performed automatically using the Azure Resource Manager template:
+- Creating cloud infrastructure: VMs, storage, and optionally network - Installing and configuring FlashGrid Cloud Area Network - Installing and configuring FlashGrid Storage Fabric

-- Creating cloud infrastructure: VMs, storage, and optionally network - Installing and configuring FlashGrid Cloud Area Network - Installing and configuring FlashGrid Storage Fabric - Installing, configuring, and patching Oracle Grid Infrastructure - Installing and patching Oracle Database software - Creating ASM disk groups
+- Installing, configuring, and patching Oracle Grid Infrastructure - Installing and patching Oracle Database software - Creating ASM disk groups

 The entire deployment process takes approximately 90 minutes.
-After the process is complete the cluster is ready for creating databases.
-Human errors that could lead to costly reliability problems and compromised availability are avoided by the use of automatically generated and standardized Infrastructure-as-Code templates.
+After the process is complete the cluster is ready for creating a database.
+Use of automatically generated standardized IaC templates prevents human errors that could lead to costly reliability problems and compromised availability.